 Ekwem, D. (2019).
 Livestock movements as determinants of foot-and-mouth disease virus circulation in livestock populations in northern Tanzania.
 PhD Thesis, University of Glasgow.

-The views and opinions expressed in this article are those of the authors.
+The views expressed in this article are those of the author(s) and do not necessarily represent those of MSD Animal Health.